-An interesting view on the Omnibus program was given by Professor T A Shippey, himself a philologist, who for some time held the same position and taught the same syllabus as Tolkien had at Leeds.
-Professor Shippey held that the invention of languages is the foundation of Tolkien and that the stories were made to provide a world for the language, rather than the reverse.
+Professor Shippey maintains that the invention of languages is the foundation of Tolkien and that the stories were made to provide a world for the language, rather than the reverse.
 Shippey refers to this as "Tolkien's Heresy".

-The idea behind Tolkien's Heresy can be found in many commentaries on the Old Testament which describe beliefs about the "power of the word".
-The idea also occurs in Ancient Egyptian.
-The Egyptians had the concept of the onomasticon, and a belief that a word contained all the properties of the thing.
-And it occurs in Plato.
+The idea behind Tolkien's Heresy can be found in universal beliefs about the "power of the word".
+The idea occurs in Ancient Egyptian.
+The Egyptians had a belief that a word contained all the properties of the thing.
 Plato's Cratylus is his exposition on the nature of language.
-Plato comes to the conclusion that words are not arbitrary labels, and that they can only be given by a name-maker who is "of all artisans the rarest among men".
-It occurs in the New Testament, "in the beginning was the word and the word was Jesus Christ".
-In Tolkien's Letters (p378), he mentions that he was a translator of the Jerusalem Bible, so he would have been familiar with those Old Testament beliefs.
-And, also in Letters (p281), there are some of his drawings of Ancient Egyptian crowns, and he writes with knowledge about Egyptian beliefs.
+Plato comes to the conclusion that words are not arbitrary labels.
+It occurs at the beginning of the New Testament, "in the beginning was the word".
+Tolkien's Letters (p281), includes are some of his drawings of Ancient Egyptian crowns, and he writes with knowledge about Egyptian beliefs.
 So Tolkien could have formed his beliefs from any, or more likely, all, of those sources.

 Tolkien's linguistic insights, and the way they are applied in his work, differentiate Tolkien, quite radically, from all other fantasy writers.